OUR STORY SHAPES OUR APPROACH.

 The inspiration for Pueblo Studio began with a community coming together to protect its future.

-In 2005, our founder Shalem was invited to community meeting in Niland (their home community), a rural town in California’s Imperial County.
-There, neighbors learned that a multinational corporation planned to build a sewage-sludge incinerator in their community, importing waste from across Southern California into a region already suffering from poor air quality, high asthma rates, and elevated cancer risks.
+In 2005, our founder Shalem attended a community meeting in Niland, their rural hometown in California’s Imperial County.
+Residents learned that a multinational corporation planned to build a sewage-sludge incinerator there, bringing waste from across Southern California into a region already burdened by poor air quality, high asthma rates, and elevated cancer risks.

-Rather than accept a decision made without them, community members organized.
-They listened to one another’s stories, clarified what they stood for, and defined what they would not tolerate.
+Instead of accepting a decision made without them, the community organized.
+Neighbors shared their stories, clarified their values, and drew clear lines around what they would not accept.
 Shalem co-authored a ballot initiative and together with the community they knocked on doors, registered voters, and built a grassroots media campaign.
-What began with a handful of people became a powerful, volunteer-led movement, and against the odds, the initiative passed with 68% of the countywide vote.
+What started with a few people grew into a volunteer-led movement, and against the odds, the initiative passed with 68% of the countywide vote.

-The victory was transformative, but it revealed a deeper truth.
-The planning systems shaping people’s lives were often inaccessible by design, filled with technical language, distant meetings, and foregone conclusions.
-Communities were expected to live with outcomes they were never invited to shape.
+That victory revealed a deeper truth.
+Planning systems are often inaccessible by design, shaped by technical language, distant meetings, and predetermined outcomes.
+Communities are expected to live with consequences they had no hand in shaping.

-Shalem founded Pueblo Studio in 2017 as an experiment in love for their community and others like it.
+Pueblo Studio was founded in 2017 as an experiment in love, for community, for justice, and for a future shaped by the people who live it.

 OUR APPROACH